mono/website/community/google-summer-of-code/projects.md

 https://techbase.kde.org/Development/Languages/Qyoto – obsolete bindings for Qt which can however give some ideas, for example for type maps

 Feel free to get in touch with @tritao if you’re interested in this and would like more guidance.

+**Deliverables**: Improve the QT bindings generator to the point that they can be used for a non-trivial QT sample written in idiomatic C#.

 **Mentors:** João Matos